prisma-archive/graphcool-templates/google-geocoding/README.md

 }
 ```

-The response should be the full address and coordinates of Sherlock Holmes home. 🤓
+The response should be the full address and coordinates of Sherlock Holmes' home. 🤓

 ![](http://i.imgur.com/5RHR6Ku.png)